ytx21cn/fork-wait-example/README.md

 # fork-wait-example

-fork wait example (background task) in C language
+Fork-wait example (background task) in C language.

+When child is running, it blocks parent from exiting.